vapoursynth/vapoursynth/doc/pythonreference.rst

    the Core will be instantiated with the default options.
 This is the preferred way to reference the core.

-.. py:function:: get_core([threads = 0, add_cache = True])

-   Deprecated, use the *core* attribute instead.

-   Get the singleton Core object.
-If it is the first time the function is called, the Core will be instantiated with the given options.
-If the Core has already been instantiated, all options are ignored.
-Setting *threads* to a value greater than zero overrides the autodetection.

 .. py:function:: set_message_handler(handler_func)

    Sets a function to handle all debug output and fatal errors.
 The function should have the form *handler(level, message)*,